sushiyade/tp/docs/DeveloperGuide.md

    Use case ends.

-#### Use Case: UC6 - Find a specific client contact
+#### Use Case: UC6 - Find a specific client contact by name

 **Precondition**: User is on **Contacts** tab, **Contacts** list must have at least one entry

 **MSS**

-1. User requests to find contacts using keywords.
+1. User requests to find contacts using name keywords.
-2. FreelanceBuddy shows a list of Contacts that contains given keywords.
+2. FreelanceBuddy shows a list of Contacts that contains given name keywords.

    Use case ends resumes at step 1.

 **Extensions**

 * 1a.
-No contacts found that contains given keywords.
+No contacts found that contains given name keywords.
   * 1a1.
 FreelanceBuddy shows error message.

     Use case ends.

+#### Use Case: UC7 - Find a specific client contact by company

+**Precondition**: User is on **Contacts** tab, **Contacts** list must have at least one entry

+**MSS**

+1. User requests to find contacts using company keywords.
+2. FreelanceBuddy shows a list of Contacts that contains given company keywords.

+   Use case ends resumes at step 1.

+**Extensions**

+* 1a.
+No contacts found that contains given company keywords.
+    * 1a1.
+FreelanceBuddy shows error message.

+      Use case ends.

+#### Use Case: UC8 - Editing a client contact

+**Precondition**: User is on **Contacts** tab, **Contacts** list must have at least one entry

+**MSS**

+1. User requests to edit a contact they see in the contacts tab.
+2. FreelanceBuddy changes the contact fields to the new modified values.

+   Use case ends resumes at step 1.

+**Extensions**

+* 1a.
+User input is invalid
+    * 1a1.
+FreelanceBuddy shows error message.

+      Use case ends.

-#### Use Case: UC7 - Add an event
+#### Use Case: UC9 - Add an event

 **Precondition**: User is on **Events** tab